-This powerful, timeless story has been reissued in paperback with a new letter from the author's daughter Helena Estes, and with the Caldecott artist Louis Slobodkin's original artwork in beautifully restored color.
+This powerful, timeless story on compassion, peer pressure, and the importance of standing up for what’s right has been reissued in paperback with a new letter from the author's daughter Helena Estes, and with the Caldecott artist Louis Slobodkin's original artwork in beautifully restored color.

 For more stories that address bullying issues, visit our feature on the Top Books on Bullying Prevention for Mighty Girls.